Intermediate disorder limits for multi-layer semi-discrete directed polymers: Definitions and Proof of Main Results

 \end{defn}

-\begin{rem} The measure on Poisson bridges $\vec{X}^{(\taf,\xf)}(\cdot)$ in Definition \ref{def:NIPb} is exactly the same as the measure proportional to the Lebesgue measure over non-intersecting up/right paths described in Definition \ref{def:semi_discrete_parition}.
-This is due to the fact that a Poisson process, when conditioned to fix its final position, takes the Lebesgue measure on the set of up/right paths.
+\begin{rem} Due to Poisson processes conditioned on their final position taking the uniform measure, the measure on Poisson bridges $\vec{X}^{(\taf,\xf)}(\cdot)$ in Definition \ref{def:NIPb} is exactly the same as the measure proportional to the Lebesgue measure over non-intersecting up/right paths described in Definition \ref{def:semi_discrete_parition}.
 It is more convenient to think of this process as a Poisson bridge because the relationship to the non-intersecting Poisson process $\vec{X}(\cdot)$ from Definition \ref{def:NIP} is used as an intermediate step in the proof of our results. \end{rem}